Delhi govt presses vehicle owners to get valid PUC certificates | Business

 - India

-In order to reduce vehicular pollution in Delhi, the state government has started sending notices to vehicle owners without valid Pollution Under Control certificates asking them to get one or face penalty, officials said on Monday.
+In order to reduce vehicular pollution in the national capital, the Delhi government has started sending notices to vehicle owners without valid Pollution Under Control certificates asking them to get one or face penalty, officials said on Monday.

 Presently, over 17 lakh vehicles, including 13 lakh two-wheelers and three lakh cars, are plying without valid PUC, they said.